How the card game "Set" is a Case Study on what is missing from mathematics education

 Usefulness of sub-problems and models

 Our monkey-brains are extremely amazing, but they have cognitive limits.
 When we calculate 12 times 9 in our heads, most people will have difficulty not performing this as 12 times 10 minus 12 which is equal to suffixing a 0 to 12 and subtracting 12.
 We divide a relatively easy calculation into multiple steps instinctively because we cannot handle even simple processes within one step.
 Contrary to what one might think, this is not actually an issue.
 We can perform all of our cognitive processes in steps or reduce them to similar problems we can more easily comprehend.
-More info Sometimes this requires the aid in memory which paper or a computers provide.
+An algorithm literally called divide-and-conquer Sometimes this requires the aid in memory which paper or a computers provide.
 Sometimes this can be completed solely in our own memory.

 So what is the problem?
 We clearly know how to divide and reduce our cognitive stress.
 Well... there lays the problem.
 Whilst we may learn to perform some of these steps unconsciously.
 People — especially when put outside of their field of interest — totally forget this is a thing.
 Empirically speaking, I am always blown away when people try to learn mathematics through pure definitions or theorems.
 They might even think that most topics within mathematics are abstract and have either no or little application or visualization.
 Similarly, when people think about programming think it must be some incredible cognitively heavy process.
 Don't get me wrong, sometimes it might be.
 Most of the time, however, if you have a lot of trouble visualizing your solution to some programming problem, you are plainly doing it wrong.
-More info Dividing and reducing a problem into "trivial" steps is the skill.
+Read about "Black Boxes" in computer science Dividing and reducing a problem into "trivial" steps is the skill.
 Everything we perceive as valuable is made up of models and sub-problems.
 Those models and sub-problems are again made up models and sub-problems.
 Renovating a house?
 You might think of all list of tasks (sub-problems) which need to happen in a particular timeline sorted by importance (model).

 The absurd thing is that we do this so much in our everyday lives, but consciously applying this process is a huge skill.
 Most intellectual work however requires us to be aware of the process, since forming models and sub-problems (mostly) won't come instinctively there.
 This requires experience and training in that field, but can be hugely aided by awareness of this process.